WANdisco/wandisco-documentation-ldm/docs/configure-storage.md

 | [`filesystem show`](./command-reference.md#filesystem-show) | Get target file system details |
 | [`filesystem types`](./command-reference.md#filesystem-types) | List the types of target file systems available |

-## Configure storage for One-time migrations
+## Configure storage for one-time migrations

 It's possible to create a source filesystem that is not tracked by LiveData Migrator for changes during a migration.
-Migrations created from this type of source will become [One-time migrations](./non-live-migration.md) by default.
+Migrations created from this type of source will become [one-time migrations](./one-time-migration.md) by default.
 Note that it is not necessary to create a file storage of this type to create a one-time migration.

-### Create storage for One-time migrations with the UI
+### Create storage for one-time migrations with the UI

 To create a source filesystem for a one-time migration, uncheck the **Migrate Live Events** box when you configure the storage.
 When creating a migration from the UI from the storage created, the UI will uncheck the **live migration** option and prevent it from being enabled.

-### Create storage for One-time migrations with the CLI
+### Create storage for one-time migrations with the CLI

-LiveData Migrator will only perform *read* tasks on a source filesystem created for One-time migrations.
+LiveData Migrator will only perform *read* tasks on a source filesystem created for one-time migrations.
 It will not check the source storage for modifications to data during transfer.
 Any migration that uses the source storage will automatically become a one-time migration, and will have the `scanOnly` flag applied.

 To create a source for one-time migrations, add the `scanOnly` flag during source creation: